 The Empire tried to modernize its army and implement political and economic reform but it was too late.
-In 1908 the Young Turk movement, led by a coalition of nationalist groups, revolted against the authoritarian regime of the sultan and setup a constitutional government.
+In 1908 the Young Turk movement, led by a coalition of nationalist groups, revolted against the authoritarian regime of the sultan and set up a constitutional government.
 In World War I the government joined forces with the Central Powers.
-When the Central Powers were defeated, the Ottoman Territory was greatly reduced and the borders were aligned roughly with present day Turkey.
+When the Central Powers were defeated, the Ottoman Territory was significantly reduced and the borders were aligned roughly with present-day Turkey.
 After the war, from the years 1919 and 1923, Mustafa Kemal led a national uprising (the Turkish War of Independence) against the last Ottoman sultan which laid the foundation of the new Turkish State and signaled the end of the Ottoman Empire.

 Note: The word Ottoman is derived from Uthman, the Arabic form of Osman.